 The appearance and development of the internet changed the world of freelancing for good.
 By removing barriers like distance, for example, people can now offer whatever services or skills they have to anyone who is interested, no matter who or where they are.

-The internet is everywhere, and almost everyone has access to it at the tip of their fingers.
+The internet is effectively everywhere, and almost everyone has access to it at the tip of their fingers.
 This accessibility has increased the number of freelancers and opportunities for freelancing over the years.
 Pretty much anyone can become a freelancer should they choose to do so!
-Now that you understand the history of freelancing, let’s take a look at some statistics about freelancing in the modern world.

 Freelancing Statistics